CloudLabsAI-Azure/Microsoft-Nerdio-Training-Lab/Hands-on lab/14-intune-and-workflows.md

 ## Exercise 2: Workflows

-In this exercise, you'll create a approval request for MSP users using NMM portal.
+In this exercise, you'll create an approval request for MSP users using the NMM portal.

-1. click on the **Nerdio** logo to return to home page.
+1. click on the **Nerdio** logo to return to the home page.

    ![](media/snmm2.jpg)